miguelgrinberg/microdot/docs/implementation/migrating.rst

 Migrating to Microdot 2.x from Older Releases
 ---------------------------------------------

-Version 2 of Microdot incorporates feedback received from users of earlier releases, and attempts to improve and correct some design decisions that have proven to be problematic.

-For this reason most applications built for earlier versions will need to be updated to work correctly with Microdot 2.
-This section describes the backwards incompatible changes that were made.
+Version 2 of Microdot introduces backwards incompatible changes, so most applications built for earlier versions will need to be updated to work correctly with Microdot 2.
+This section describes the changes that were made.

 Code reorganization
 ~~~~~~~~~~~~~~~~~~~

-The Microdot source code has been moved into a ``microdot`` package,
+The Microdot source code has been moved into a ``microdot`` package in v2,
 eliminating the need for each extension to be named with a *microdot_* prefix.

 As a result of this change, all extensions have been renamed to shorter names.